Immunoglobulin light chain amyloidosis: neurologic complications

 The second category is patients who are admitted to a critical care unit for unrelated primary illnesses or trauma and later develop severe weakness.
 Diagnostic considerations in this group include anoxic myelopathy, affecting mainly anterior horn cells, which may result from cardiac arrest, atherosclerosis, surgery of the aorta, or severe pulmonary disease (06); Guillain-Barré syndrome related to infections; or critical illness myopathy or polyneuropathy.

-In a prospective multicenter study of 92 intensive care unit patients, peroneal CMAP performed daily showed reduced amplitudes by more than 2 standard deviations in all 28 patients (30%) with neuromuscular complications of critical illness within a 67% specificity (Latronico at al 2007).
+In a prospective multicenter study of 92 intensive care unit patients, peroneal CMAP performed daily showed reduced amplitudes by more than two standard deviations in all 28 patients (30%) with neuromuscular complications of critical illness within a 67% specificity (67).
 All 28 patients developed the electrophysiological change within 13 days of intensive care unit admission with a median time of 6 days.
 This change in CMAP amplitude was abrupt over 1 day in most cases but took place over several days in others.
 Others similarly were able to predict the development of acquired neuromuscular dysfunction based on nerve conduction studies done at day 7 of intensive care unit admission (57).

 Another emerging use of muscle ultrasound that may be of prognostic value is evaluating thickness of the diaphragm muscle (38).
 Development of increased thickness predicted prolonged ventilation perhaps due to excessive ventilatory effort.
 Decreased diaphragm muscle thickness was associated with a lower probability of liberation from ventilation, due to abnormally low inspiratory effort.
 Tibial high-resolution nerve ultrasound showed increased cross-sectional area, suggesting inflammatory edema as well as hypoechoic nerves as a possible sign of inflammation in critical illness polyneuromyopathy (35).

-In a recent review, avoiding hyperglycemia and postponing parenteral nutrition to beyond the first week in the intensive care unit reduce the burden of ICU-acquired weakness (112).
+In one review, avoiding hyperglycemia and postponing parenteral nutrition to beyond the first week in the intensive care unit reduce the burden of ICU-acquired weakness (115).
 Also, early mobilization, which requires minimizing sedation, may be promising, but several studies are ongoing.

 Noncompetitive neuromuscular blocking agents are contraindicated.